harmanT23/yournextroommates/README.md

 roommates can provide a profile picture, a description of themselves along with a photo gallery that expresses who they are as a individual.
 This way, two parties looking to consider living together get a good idea if they'll mesh well and have similar interests.

+## Current Status
+As of now the back-end has been completed and is usable.
+I will be working on getting the front-end finished as time permits.

 ## Model Overview
 The overall database design of YNR.
 <br />